Usage Guide

 # Re-run only layers 2 and 3renku generate --last --inputs=./inputs.yaml --from=2 --up-to-layer=3Surgical Artifact Regeneration

-Section titled “Surgical Artifact Regeneration”When you need to regenerate just one specific artifact without affecting siblings, use --artifact-id:
+Section titled “Surgical Artifact Regeneration”When you need to regenerate just one or a few specific artifacts without affecting siblings, use --artifact-id or the shorter --aid alias.

 - Sibling artifacts in the same layer are untouched